errai/errai-tutorial/README.md

 -------------

  * Maven 3 (run `mvn --version` on the command line to check)
- * JBoss AS 7 or EAP 6 running on your local machine
+ * An unzipped copy JBoss AS 7 or EAP 6

 Build and deploy (production mode)
 ----------------